 (c) state the by-law under which the offence is alleged to have been committed, and the brief description of offence and modified penalty set out opposite that by-law in Schedule 2; and

-(d) inform the alleged offender in general terms that if he does not wish to have a complaint of the alleged offence heard and determined by a court of summary jurisdiction, then he may deliver the amount of the modified penalty to an authorised person within the time provided in the infringement notice, which shall not be less than 21 days.
+(d) inform the alleged offender in general terms that if he does not wish to have the alleged offence heard and determined by a court of summary jurisdiction, then he may deliver the amount of the modified penalty to an authorised person within the time provided in the infringement notice, which shall not be less than 21 days.

-[By-law 30 amended in Gazette 9 December 1988 p.4821; 29 June 2001 p.
-3113.]
+[By-law 30 amended in Gazette 9 Dec 1988 p.4821; 29 Jun 2001 p.
+3113; 22 Jun 2010 p.
+2778.]

 31. Modified penalties